ulif/diceware/docs/manpage.rst

     "``wheel-dye-honk``".

 ``diceware -r`` `realdice`
     Use real dice to create a passphrase.
-The programm will tell you what to do (roll dice and tell what numbers appear) and in the end present a passphrase.
+The program will tell you what to do (roll dice and tell what numbers appear) and in the end present a passphrase.